Frequently Asked Questions

 The key difference between POAC and EPC is that POAC claims were for providing an intervention and a predetermined fee was subsequently paid.
 EPC recognises time spent with the patient, and therefore the payment will differ depending on the package of care delivered.

-What happens to the current POAC programmes?
+What happened to the POAC programmes?

 • IV antibiotics